-The units are split into Language skills,

-Time travel mission and Solve and save, Better world and Watch me grow sections.
+The units are split into Language skills, Time travel mission, Better world and Watch me grow sections.
 You can teach the content following the order as it comes in the Student's book, or combine the sections so students practise multiple skills in one lesson.
 The session plans provide a recommendation for how you can do this.